 Here we have gathered important resources, guidance and advice statements from international organizations and societies related to COVID-19, fertility and pregnancy.
 We are working on updating the information below as soon as new guidelines become available.

 We have also created an Excel sheet that contains data extracted from all published reports on pregnancy and neonatal outcomes in women with confirmed COVID-19.
-We are updating the data as soon as new reports are published online.
 Please note that this data table has not been peer reviewed.
 If you have unpublished data on pregnancy and neonatal outcomes in women with confirmed COVID-19 from your institute, and you would like us to include it in the database, please contact dr Madelon van Wely (email@example.com).

 On March 12, 2020, ISUOG published Interim Guidance - 2019 novel coronavirus infection during pregnancy and puerperium: information for healthcare professionals.
 An update of the guidance was published on May 1, 2020.
 For all updates and information for patients, visit COVID-19 resources page.
 For updates visit Patient Information: COVID-19 and pregnancy.

 INSPQ published COVID-19: Interim Recommendations on Preventive Workplace Measures for Pregnant and Nursing Workers in Community transmission context.
 For all updates and statements go to INSPQ COVID-19 dedicated page and the dedicated COVID-19 vaccination and immunization page.